Groups and Workshops

 There are many ways to practice mindfulness, including sitting and walking meditation, yoga, art, and spending time in nature.
 We can also bring mindful awareness to daily activities, such as driving, listening to music, eating, and washing the dishes.

-Free weekly drop-in sessions for IZUNA studentsPractice mindfulness with other students in a friendly, relaxing environment.
+Mindful "brain breaks" for IZUNA studentsPractice mindfulness with other students in a friendly, relaxing environment.
 Each 30 minute session is a combination of instruction, guided practice, group sharing and inquiry.

 We will be sitting on chairs (no need to bring a cushion or yoga mat), and no special clothing is required.
 Come as you are!